 Step 1 to Open an IRA: Decide Where To Open Your IRA Account

 We love both companies for several reasons.
 First, they offer great low-fee index funds (Fidelity recently launched two index funds with ZERO fees!).
 Both have solid support if you need help with your account, and both are reliable and solid institutions.
 This means that you can expect documents to arrive on time during tax season.
 One less thing to worry about.
-Both offer their own brand of index funds, which means you’ll pay less commissions and fees.
+Both offer their own brand of index funds, which means you’ll pay fewer commissions and fees.
 AWESOME.

 We do NOT get paid a commission for recommending or promoting any investment company so just pick the one that works best for YOU and move on.
 You can’t go wrong with either one.
 If you have a spouse who already uses one of those institutions (or another one like Charles Schwab) it could make sense to use the same one to keep things simple for you.
 The most important part is just to get started.